The subliminal message song, which sounds like a love song... at first.

 Comedy / Parody

 Tom Lehrer was the pioneer and undisputed master of the Anti-Love Song.
-In the late 1950s and early 1960s, he traumatized generations with songs like "When You Are Old and Grey" (see the quotes page), "I Hold Your Hand In Mine" (My joy would be complete, dear, if you were only here — but still I keep your hand as a precious souvenir) and of course, "The Masochism Tango" (My heart is in my hand—Ecch!).
+In the late 1950s and early 1960s, he traumatized generations with songs like "When You Are Old and Grey" (see the quotes page), "I Hold Your Hand In Mine" (My joy would be complete, dear, if you were only here — but still I keep your hand as a precious souvenir) and of course, the bleeding-purple "The Masochism Tango" (My heart is in my hand—Ecch!).

 I like to feel the warm spot on your chair Sometimes I drool And usually I stare My precious one I saved that gum That you threw in the garbage!

 From the same album Confessions Part 3 continues the theme of confessions by being way too honest with his significant other.